epsilorne/typemoar/README.md

 # typemoar
 A typing speed benchmark.

-The word database contains 10,000 of the most commonly used English words (excluding profanity), and can be found [here.](https://github.com/first20hours/google-10000-english)
+The word database makes use of the Oxford 3000 and 5000 - a list containing 5,000 core English words.
+It can be found [here.](https://github.com/jnoodle/English-Vocabulary-Word-List/tree/master)